SaxWeb3/nextjs-solana-kit/README.md

 * https://github.com/anza-xyz/wallet-adapter

 The project has been reworked to align with the new NextJS system and incorporate more optimal code.
 For further details, please refer to the attached documentation wallet-adapter and nextjs-solana-starter-kit.
-* Watch out!
-This is not a finished design.
-These are parts from the Src folder for your NextJS projects.